Terracotta Warriors Group tour

 Confirm Reservation: After verifying your information, submit your reservation.
 Once confirmed, you’ll receive a digital ticket.WeChat is widely used in China, making this option highly practical if you’re traveling within the country.
 Many tourists find it convenient for its straightforward interface.

-- ⚠ Important: If the site reaches its daily visitor limit, on-site ticket sales may be suspended.
+⚠️ If the site hits its daily visitor limit, on-site tickets may stop selling—especially during holidays or weekends.

 When learning how to book Terracotta Warriors tickets, it’s helpful to know about ticket prices and discounts.
 Prices may vary based on visitor type, with discounted rates available for certain groups.